Rahinur2002/VideoGameStore-api-starter/README.md

 ## Description of the Project

 The Video Game Store API is a Java spring boost REST API that is used for online video game store.
-It lets the user
+It lets the authenticated user to search through variety of products, manage shopping cart and place order in checkout.
+Admin users can manage stores product and categories.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

 - As a user, I want to be able to input my data, so that the application can process it accordingly.
 - As a user, I want to receive immediate feedback, so I can understand what to do next.